top of page

 Step 12 is where you turn your lived experience into something that can protect and nourish others.
 Not by fixing them.
 Not by dragging them out of their own rabbit holes.
 Simply by telling the truth about what happened to you, clearly and without self-erasure.

-This is the step where you stop reenacting Wonderland and start building a world where fewer children have to fall quite so far.
+This is the step where you stop reenacting Wonderland and start building a world where fewer people have to fall quite so far.
+You live out loud, without permission.

-The original 12-step model, stories like Alice in Wonderland, and the Humble Pie framework all share a recognizable pattern.
+Stories like Alice in Wonderland and frameworks like the Humble Pie 12 Steps share a recognizable pattern.
 They are descent and return stories.
 You fall into chaos, lose the old rules, search for meaning, tell the truth about what happened, and then use what you learned to support others.

 Seeing your life through this kind of story can soften shame and make room for grief.
 Instead of asking, “What is wrong with me?” you can begin to ask, “What did I walk through, and what kind of person does it make sense that I became in order to survive it?”